sandrobarna/ml_playground/cnn_vae/README.md

 Experiments are done on face-aligned and face-cropped MS Celebrity face dataset.

-VGG16 is used for perceptual loss and transposed convolution as well ass subpixel convolutions (pixel shuffle) can be tried for training.
+VGG16 is used for perceptual loss and transposed convolution as well as subpixel convolution (pixel shuffle) can be tried out for training.

 References:<br />
 https://arxiv.org/abs/1312.6114<br />